barcelonab/product-performance/README.md

-**This report assesses which products had higher sales in a specific year and compares them to the previous year or the current year.
+**This is an ad-hoc report that assesses which products had higher sales in a specific year and compares them to the previous year or the current year.
 The purpose is to analyze which items have decreased or increased in performance.**